Automorphism groups of random substitution subshifts: The shuffle group

 \begin{lemma} Let $d$ be the cardinality of the alphabet $\mathcal{A}$.
 The groups $A_n$ form an ascending chain and $A\subset\Gamma$ is a normal subgroup of index bounded above by $2^d$. \end{lemma} \begin{proof} Consider the composition $q\circ i$ of the inclusion $i\colon\Gamma_n\to \Gamma_{n+1}$ and the quotient map $q\colon\Gamma_{n+1} \to \Gamma_{n+1}/A_{n+1}\cong (\Z/2\Z)^d$.
 It maps $\Gamma_n$ to an abelian group.
 Since $A_n$ is the commutator subgroup of $\Gamma_n$, it is in the kernel of $q\circ i$.
 In other words, $A_n$ is a subgroup of $A_{n+1}$.
 We have $\Gamma/A=\bigcup \Gamma_n A/A$, an increasing union of sets.
 Since $\Gamma_n A/A\cong \Gamma_n/(\Gamma_n\cap A)$ and since $\Gamma_n/(\Gamma_n\cap A)$ is a quotient of $\Gamma_n/A_n$, its order divides $2^{d}$.
 Therefore, $[\Gamma : A]$ divides $2^{d}$. \end{proof}

-We note that in our considerations, we do not impose any restrictions on how $\Gamma_n$ embeds into $\Gamma_{n+1}$.
+We note that in our considerations, how $\Gamma_n$ embeds into $\Gamma_{n+1}$ is unimportant, only that it is an embedding.
 It is possible to define a chain $G_1\subset G_2\subset\cdots$ of products of symmetric groups such that each $G_n$ embeds in the alternating group of the first factor of $G_{n+1}$.
 In such a case, $G = \bigcup G_n$ would be a union of an ascending chain of symmetric groups, which is equal to the union of the alternating subgroups $A$.
 In other words, the index of $A$ would be equal to 1.

 \begin{coro} All non-trivial normal subgroups of the alternating shuffle group $A$ have infinite index.
 Hence, $A$ is not residually finite. \end{coro}